clarametto/Password-Locker/README.md

 To access this project on your local files, you can clone it using these steps
 1. Open your terminal
 1. Use this command to clone `$ git clone https://github.com/clarametto/Password-Locker.git`
 1. This will clone the repository into your local folder.
-Then 'cd Password-Locker'
+Then `cd Password-Locker`
 1. Run the command `python3 account_test.py` in the terminal to test user account code.
 1. Run the command `python3 account_credential_test.py` in the terminal to test account credentials code.